 Prior to Africans being enslaved and shipped to the Caribbean and what was to become the United States of America, tea and sugar were very expensive in Europe and the United Kingdom.
 When the triangular trading of Africans ended after some two hundred plus years, tea and sugar were affordable by many in Europe and the United Kingdom.
 After legalized slavery ended, many freed slaves took last names that were thought to be prestigious such as the names of former U.S. Presidents.
 Ironically, many of the names taken were of slave owning Presidents.
-The oak board was part of a southern courthouse record room table used to hold record books, which held recordings of property documents, including chattel slave records.

 Assemblage: oak wood, wire, tea bags, deconstructed aṣọ òkè Ghanaian hand woven cotton fugu (smock), acrylic medium, galvanized steel hardware cloth, iron chain, steel sign H 72" x W 48" x D 3" (2017)